 Selby, who faced Williams in the inaugural final eight years ago, is in the opposite side of the draw to the world champion and will entertain three-time ranking event winner Ricky Walden in the last 32.

-The only other former champion in the 2019 German Masters draw is Ding Junhui, who lifted the trophy in 2014 during a record-equalling campaign in which he bagged five ranking titles.
+The only other former champion in the 2019 German Masters is Ding Junhui, who lifted the trophy in 2014 during a record-equalling campaign in which he bagged five ranking titles.

 Determined Irishman Fergal O’Brien represents Ding’s initial obstacle as he bids to build on the improvement in form that he demonstrated in the recent Masters.